ArduPilot/ardupilot_wiki/common/source/docs/common-connecting-sport-fport.rst

 This was done initially via their SPort capability.
 And later, via an additional new protocol called :ref:`FPort<common-Fport-receivers>` which also includes the RC data to the autopilot.

-In order to connect to these ports on the FrSky reciever, any UART on the autopilot (normally a "TELEM" port) is used.
+In order to connect to these ports on the FrSky receiver, any UART on the autopilot (normally a "TELEM" port) is used.
 However, both SPort and FPort are bi-directional protocols and require signal inversion in both directions in order to interface to the autopilot's UART.

 .. note:: if Sport is being used to send telemetry, then RC data must still be sent to the autopilot via its RCin pin as PPM or SBus from the FrSky receiver.
 See :ref:`common-flight-controller-wiring`.